MoonPoet/xaprb-src/content/blog/2007/mysql-table-sync-vs-sqlyog-job-agent.md

 ### Conclusion

 I found [SQLyog Job Agent](http://www.webyog.com/en/downloads.php) to be a well-rounded tool for syncing data between MySQL tables.
 Though not designed purely as a stand-alone tool, once I figured out the XML job file format, it was easy to use.
 My analysis showed me some areas where there's theoretically a possibility of incorrectly syncing data, but I never observed that happening.
 I ran some unscientific benchmarks and found that my design for [MySQL Table Sync](http://code.google.com/p/maatkit) is several times more efficient *for my test case* in terms of network I/O, which seems to be the major contributor to the time it takes to sync tables.

+[^nines]: I keep wondering if there's a way to use something like the accounting trick of differences divisible by nine to help see which rows are bad without doing so many grouped queries.